Paul’s first mission trip

 Jesus told his followers, “Wherever the people don’t welcome you, don’t stay.
 Shake the dust of that town off your feet.
 Use that to send your message of disapproval” (Luke 9:5).

 It sounds like some of the church leaders in Antioch were black-skinned Africans.
-“Mr. Black” (13:1) for one.
+“Mr. Black” (Acts 13:1) for one.
 And probably Lucius from Cyrene, Libya.
 What does that tell you about the Christian movement that began with a group of Jews in Jerusalem?

-Early Christians not only prayed.
-They fasted, meaning they skipped meals.
+Early Christians not only prayed but also fasted, meaning they skipped meals.
 Why do you think they fasted?
 Do you think it’s a practice Christians today should consider, whether or not they need to drop a few pounds?

-When the church commissioned Paul and Barnabas, “they placed their hands on the two men” (13:3).
+When the church commissioned Paul and Barnabas, “they placed their hands on the two men” (Acts 13:3).
 People in church do that sometimes, too, when they pray for someone.
 Do you think there’s anything helpful about this practice?